 EVIA is taking a two pronged approach to addressing the IAQ problem on the EU level.

 First, it tries to convince European policy makers to take measures for new buildings and renovation projects that will improve IAQ such as requiring IAQ labels for buildings, regular inspections, and minimum IAQ standards.
-It does so by presenting the need for IAQ in general, but also by promoting specific amendments in legislation such as the Energy Performance of Buildings Directive (EPBD), which is currently under review.
+It does so by presenting the need for IAQ in general, but also by promoting specific amendments in legislation such as the Energy Performance of Buildings Directive (EPBD).

 In addition, EVIA is working together with industry partners and professional associations, as and when needed to echo its messages.
 For example EVIA worked together with AREA, EHPA, EPEE, eu.bac, EUHA, Eurovent, GCP Europe and REHVA in 2016 and recently in September 2017 to echo the call of the health community and jointly urged Members of the European Parliament to pay due consideration to Indoor Environment Quality (IEQ) for the sake of citizens’ health, comfort and productivity

 Second, EVIA tries to inform the wide range of IAQ stakeholders and the general population about the importance of IAQ by presenting its case at conferences and events, as well as in traditional and social media.
 One of EVIA’s flagship events is the annual EUREKA conference that was held in The Hague in 2016, in collaboration with the European partnership for Energy and Environment (EPEE).
 This conference brought together representatives from the heating and ventilation industries, users, and the academic community to discuss sustainable heating, cooling, and ventilation in Europe.
 Among other things, they discussed the future of ventilation in Europe, but also how buildings should insure high IAQ levels.
-In 2017, the second EUREKA conference will take place in Berlin.
 EVIA not only promotes ventilation on the EU level and in September 2017, the associations for the first time organized the EUREKA 2017 Roadshow Italy to among other things discuss IAQ on the national level.

 Besides hosting its own events, EVIA takes part in regional and EU level conferences organized by other associations.
 In fall 2016 EVIA hosted a panel discussion at ISH (Frankfurt) and in September 2017, it participated in the Indoor Air Quality and Water Safety Conference 2017 in Birmingham (United Kingdom).
 In the future EVIA will continue to seek opportunities to present and debate its position on IAQ across Europe.